rtullydo/opt-in/30_2tart.md

 ![2tart](assets/images/2tart-crop.png)

 Welcome to **The Online Operator Theory and Related Topics** webpage.
-This project intends to provide accessible colloqium-level operator theory talks on a monthly basis, with occasional additional talks.
+This project intends to provide accessible colloqium-level operator theory talks on a monthly basis (currently the first Tuesday of each month), with occasional additional talks.
 This project is co-ordinated by J. E. Pascoe.
 If you want to be added to the mailing list, please email the organizers.

   {% for post in site.posts %}
   <article>